This Article is in a Series About Understanding Organizational Structures and Design

 Sections of This Article Include

 - Basic Definition

 - Organization’s Purpose and Priorities

 Most of us have worked in an organization of people — even a family is a type of organization.
 The word is so widely used that its meaning can sometimes be lost.
 The word means a collection of resources that are working together somehow to achieve a common purpose.
 When we talk about an organization, we are usually referring to a group of people.

 Organizations of people come in many forms.
 They might be a random group of people who spontaneously came together to address a short-term need, such as collecting litter along a certain stretch of road.
-Or, it might be a carefully collected, aligned and integrated group of people who came together for the long-term to address a long-term need, such as stopping poverty in a certain country.
+Or, it might be a carefully collected, aligned, and integrated group of people who came together for the long term to address a long-term need, such as stopping poverty in a certain country.

 An overall organization can have a variety of small organizations within it, for example, various departments and teams of people.
-The way that people work together in an organization depends on a variety of factors, including the values in their culture, the nature of their leadership and types of current needs they are working to address.
+The way that people work together in an organization depends on a variety of factors, including the values in their culture, the nature of their leadership, and the types of current needs they are working to address.
 See What Makes Each Organization Unique.

 Let us look at some other definitions of the word “organization” and some more about how an organization works toward a common purpose.

 All of the people in an organization should be working toward a common purpose.
 That purpose is often referred to as the mission.
 The mission might be implied to its members or explicitly expressed to them.